 And for such a large order, the time is ticking.
 The first units should enter service in December 2022.
 Interested companies shall submit their bids by 18.10.2019.
 With such a tight schedule, there is little room for developing a new type of train.

-Climate protest all around the world today.
+On 21.09.2019, climate protest took place all around the world, also in Germany.
 Railways can be part of the solution to come to a more sustainable way of transport.
 If you need to travel, reduce your carbon footprint as much as possible by taking the train, as much as possible.
 But of course, still, a lot needs to be done to facilitate a larger shift from car/bus/plane to rail – better rails, better connections, more trains.
 Today the German government took a step, and Deutsche Bahn reacted immediately.

 Today, the German government decided to lower VAT on train tickets for long-distance transport (50+ km) from 19 to 7%.
 On average, the train tickets will be 10% cheaper.
 Deutsche Bahn reacted immediately by publishing its plan to order 30 new high-speed trains (+/- 13.000 seats) that can operate with a speed of 300 km/h.